lsurma/laravel-auth-template/README.md

 - [x] E-mail verification notification
 - [x] Information about e-mail verification after register
 - [x] Session authentication (with custom token, instead of hashed user password like laravels do)
+- [ ] Config based on laravel guards, instead of custom groups, to maintain compatibility with some core functionalities, events etc.
 - [ ] Forcing reset password
 - [ ] User session tracking
 - [ ] 2FA